 If you are minding more than 3 preschoolers at any one time, then you are legally obliged to make a Statutory Notification to the Preschool Officer under the Childcare regulations, like any other preschool service.
 For further information, go to Statutory Notification.

 Wicklow County Childcare runs a Voluntary Notification scheme for childminders who are exempt from the Childcare Regulations.
-Under the Childcare Act 1991, you are exempt* and do NOT have to notify the HSE if you:
+Under the Childcare Act 1991, you are exempt* and do NOT have to notify TUSLA if you:

 • mind three or fewer unrelated pre-school children at any time; or

 • mind school age children.

 The scheme was set up under the National Guidelines for Childminders (revised 2008).
 These are for all childminders in Ireland.
 They list four core requirements for Childminders, that: